Giants vs. Phillies Player Props Betting Odds

-Those looking to place a player prop wager can find odds on Bryson Stott, Wilmer Flores and others in the Philadelphia Phillies-San Francisco Giants matchup at Citizens Bank Park on Tuesday at 6:40 PM ET.
+Player props are available for Bryson Stott and Wilmer Flores, among others, when the Philadelphia Phillies host the San Francisco Giants at Citizens Bank Park on Wednesday at 4:05 PM ET.

 Bet on this matchup or its props with BetMGM!